zxc322/Evo_web_service/README.md

         return redirect(url_for('main'))
 ```

-**After filling out the form and pressing the "say hello" button, the user will see a greeting on the screen and his data will be entered into the database.**
+**After filling out the form and pressing the `say hello` button user will see a greeting on the screen and his data will be entered into the database.**

-**If the user's mail is already in the database, he will see the message "already met".**
+**If user's email is already in the database, he will see the message `already met`.**

 ```python
 que = session.query(Users).filter_by(email=user_email)